Finding your birth family

 Finding out about adopted family members

-If you have a sibling or other relative who was adopted into your family, or placed for adoption into another, you may want to find details about them.
+If you have a sibling or other relative who was placed for adoption into another family or adopted into your family, you may want to find details about them.

-Anyone can request to look at an adoption court record but you’ll need to make a case to do so.
-A judge in the Family Court will look at your application and decide whether to grant you permission.
+Anyone can request access to an adoption Court record.
+A judge in the Family Court will look at your application and decide whether there are special reasons to grant you access.

 - any relevant background information to support your case

-- any relevant documents that would support your application such as original birth or marriage certificates
+- any relevant documents that would support your application such as a birth certificate, marriage and/or death certificates

-- what special grounds support releasing the information.
+- what are the special grounds that support access to the Court’s adoption records.